SECTION 0 - GETTING STARTED

 <Home> positions the cursor at the beginning of the first valid field.

-Pipeline starts with a batch file called GO.BAT.
+HiFinance starts with a batch file called GO.BAT.
 If this is modified or by-passed, the package may not function correctly at certain times.
-Normally, a menu system is also supplied with Pipeline.
+Normally, a menu system is also supplied with HiFinance.
 This is the one described at the beginning of this section as the OPTIONS MENU.
 The OPTIONS MENU is initialised with the instruction HIFMENU followed by <Return>.
-If you intend to implement a different menu system, be sure to initialise Pipeline through GO.BAT.
+If you intend to implement a different menu system, be sure to initialise HiFinance through GO.BAT.

-Several icons are also supplied with Pipeline in the UNT3PROG directory.
+Several icons are also supplied with HiFinance in the HF5PROG directory.
 These all end in .ico and can be used to link the Windows desktop to either the menu programs or GO.BAT.

 GENERAL POINTS ON PRINTING

-All reports in Pipeline generate to a disk file first.
+All reports in HiFinance generate to a disk file first.
 Some reports eg cheques, then print straight away.
-Usually though, Pipeline will offer you the choice of displaying, printing or saving the report.
+Usually though, HiFinance will offer you the choice of displaying, printing or saving the report.
 These functions are programmed into <F1>, <F3> and <F4>, respectively.

 Displaying to the screen is often the preferred method of viewing a report.
 There is no waste of paper and it is fast.
 The only limitation is the maximum number of characters that can be displayed on a screen.
-Pipeline displays the first 78 characters of each line and as many lines as will fit after displaying the heading lines.
+HiFinance displays the first 78 characters of each line and as many lines as will fit after displaying the heading lines.
 To display the rest of the line, press <CsrRight> and <CsrLeft> to go back.
 To move through the lines of a report, press <CsrDn> or <PageDn> and <CsrUp> or <PageUp> to return.
 The page numbers displayed are the screen page numbers and do not correspond to those that would be printed if the report were to be sent to a printer.
 To exit this function, press <ESC>.
+It is possible to direct the display to a HTML viewer such as Internet Explorer.
+To do this, follow the instructions in Section 184.108.40.206.

 Printer not available - Cancel, Retry or Ignore ?